 State environmental agencies in the Northeast have a responsibility to monitor and manage municipal solid waste (MSW) disposal capacity.
-To fulfill this responsibility, they gather data from the MSW facilities that they regulate on their waste imports, and most collect data on waste shipped out-of-state (exports).
+To fulfill this responsibility, they gather data from the MSW facilities that they regulate on their waste imports, and most collect data on waste shipped out-of-state.
 This information helps them assess disposal capacity and measure recycling and other waste diversion activities.
 Starting in 2000, NEWMOA's members began to share data and prepare reports to characterize the flow of MSW for disposal to validate their information and inform state MSW policy and program development.
 For the purposes of this analysis, MSW includes non-hazardous waste generated by residential and commercial sources and does not include construction and demolition debris or non-hazardous industrial by-products.
 This data presentation covers MSW that is disposed of in landfills or waste-to-energy facilities, and does not include MSW that is diverted from disposal for composting, reuse or recycling.

 Most MSW collection and disposal facilities in the northeast are owned and/or operated by private haulers and waste management companies.
-A small number are owned by municipal or county level government.
-When a disposal facility is publically-owned it can limit the geographic area from which it accepts MSW, and in certain situations can mandate that the MSW generated within that area be managed at that facility (these restrictions are known as "flow control").
+However, a relatively small number are owned by municipal or county level government.
+When a disposal facility is publically-owned it can limit the geographic area from which it accepts MSW, and in certain situations can mandate that the MSW generated within the area it serves be managed at that facility (these restrictions are known as "flow control").
 With the exception of MSW generated in flow control areas, MSW functions as a commodity with disposal markets that can vary year-to-year depending on tipping fees, transportation costs, and contract arrangements.
 State governments do not direct where disposal of MSW occurs.

-The figures displayed below present available state and regional MSW disposal information for calendar year 2012 along with comparisons to previous years.
+The figures displayed below present available state and regional MSW disposal information for calendar year 2010 along with comparisons to previous years.
 NEWMOA performed this analysis annually from 1999 to 2006.
 In 2006, NEWMOA decided to collect and analyze the data every other year.
-The figures below compare 2012 data with data from 2000, 2002, 2004, 2006, 2008, and 2010.
+The figures below compare 2010 data with 1999 - 2006 and 2008 data.